michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Question:** What is the name of the USB key inserted by Bob Smith?

-If we don’t know much about USB drives and Windows, the first thing you could do is Google for something like the search terms below and do some reading:
+If you're unfamiliar with USB drives and Windows, a good starting point is to conduct a Google search using terms like the following and read through relevant resources: These articles were provided in the Splunk App.

-- finding the usb name in windows registry logs
+Finding the USB name in Windows registry logs
-- finding windows registry usb name site:microsoft.com
+Finding Windows registry USB name site:microsoft.com

 **Resources:**
 - [USB Device Registry Entries]([usb_device_registry_entries_link](https://learn.microsoft.com/en-gb/windows-hardware/drivers/usbcon/?redirectedfrom=MSDN))